sdrasco/freedact/README.md

 Modules are intentionally empty pending M1-T3 and later tasks.

+## Preprocessing

+Normalization cleans up a few Unicode quirks while preserving line breaks and most spacing.
+It also returns a ``char_map`` so that every character in the normalized text can be traced back to its original index.
+Sentence segmentation is intentionally conservative and aims only to provide reasonable hints for later detectors.

 ## Configuration

 The library loads default settings from `redactor/config/defaults.yml`.
 You can